From Boutique Consulting Firm to Top Bulge Bracket Bank: How to Dominate the MBA Investment Banking Recruiting Process

 The PE fund where I had done consulting also specialized in that industry, so it made sense to focus exclusively on those groups.

-The preparation mostly consisted of going through your courses and guides, and sacrificing quite a bit of time that my peers spent partying or “networking” with each other.
+To prepare, I went through your courses and guides and sacrificed quite a bit of time that my peers spent partying or “networking with each other.”

 Q: So most of your peers who did not win offers spent too much time partying and not enough time preparing?

 A: The most common mistake, by far, was falling into the trap of thinking that IB recruiting is not as competitive as it used to be.